armandobermudezmartinez/RIVET_Collision_Analysis_Plugins/CONTRIBUTING.md

 If your PAS has an inspire-id, don't use it.
 Use the PAS naming convention.

+# Plot style

+Add `Title=CMS, xx TeV, process [<extra information>]` to your plots to make the CMS origin easily identifiable if theorists use the plugin.

 # Coding style

 Please follow the Rivet coding style documented here: